spencerkopp/School_District_Analysis/README.md

 # School District Analysis

 ## Overview
-The purpose of this project is to replace data for the The school district analysis summary will include a high-level snapshot of the district's key metrics including:
+The purpose of this project is to replace data for the reading and math scores of the 9th graders of a specific high school.
+After cleaning the data, the school district analysis summary will include a high-level snapshot of the district's key metrics including:

--Total number of students

--Total budget

 -Average math score